bernytech25/bernytech25/README.md

 ## Hi there 👋
+## Hello! 👋 Welcome to my GitHub profile!

+I'm Bernardo Mantilla, a professional with a diverse background blending a strong foundation in Data Science and a passion for continuous learning.

+In this profile, you'll find projects that reflect my journey in the world of development and data analysis.
+I'm particularly interested in applying my analytical and problem-solving skills in the hospitality sector, where I seek an opportunity to grow and contribute.

+**A little about me:**

+* 📊 Background in Data Science.
+* 👨‍💻 Freelance web developer.
+* 🌱 Naturally curious and always eager to learn.

+**Explore my repositories to see my work in:**

+* Python (Pandas, NumPy, Scikit-learn)
+* SQL (PostgreSQL, MySQL)
+* Java
+* And more...

+Thank you for visiting my profile!
+Feel free to connect with me on [Your LinkedIn](YourLinkedInURL) or reach out via email.
 <!--
 **bernytech25/bernytech25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.